MosaabMuhammed/DS-Map/1_Machine Learning/8_0_Models.md

 <li><details><summary><b>Linear Regression</b></summary><p>
 ```
+# Fast when we have large training instance.
-# Don't use when you have a large features.
+# Slow when we have large numer of features.
 # Doesn't require scaling!!
 from sklearn.linear_models import LinearRegression